arkime/arkimeweb/_wiki/wise.md

 VTURL=url:https://www.virustotal.com/latest-scan/%URL%;name:Virus Total URL;category:url
 ```

 Starting with Arkime 1.5, a section named `[right-click]` with NO colon or unique name, allows the right clicks to live in the wise.ini file, but require a wiseService restart to reload.
+This should no longer be used with Arkime 3.0 or later.

-Starting with Arkime 3.0, there can no longer be a section named `[right-click]` in the wise.ini file.
+Starting with Arkime 3.0, there can no longer be a section named `[right-click]` in the wise.ini file if you want to use the WISE Config UI.
+It is recommended you switch to the value-actions source below.

 ### valueactions
 Since 3.0 this source monitors configured files, redis urls, or elasticsearch urls for valueactions (previously right-click) to send to all the viewer instances that connect to this WISE Server.
 Each file needs to have its own section, with the section name starting with `valueactions:`.
 The format of the monitored files is the same as [WISE](settings#wise).
 It will auto reload the valueactions files if they change.